Red. White. Green.

 Red.
 White.
 Green. is the second studio album by American metalcore band Upon a Burning Body.
-The album was released on April 10, 2012 through Sumerian Records.
-The album was produced by Will Putney, who produced their debut album, The World Is Ours.
+It was released on April 10, 2012 through Sumerian Records.
+The album was produced by Will Putney, who also produced the band's debut album, The World Is Ours.
 All of the songs on the album are titled after films, continuing a trend set from their debut album, but this time mostly films that Robert Rodriguez produced or directed.
 It is the only album with Jonathan Gonzalez on drums and the last album with Chris "CJ" Johnson on guitar.
 Music videos were made for "Once Upon a Time in Mexico", "Sin City" and "Texas Blood Money".
 Also, a lyric video was made for "Mimic".
 The music video for "Sin City" was shot during a live performance at LKA Longhorn in Stuttgart, Germany.